Student Support Team

 Learning Guidance Tutors

 All students are allocated a Learning Guidance Tutor from within their teaching team and these tutors will meet with you on a regular basis, offering support and advice when necessary.

 In addition, classes for written and spoken English, for students whose first language is not English, are run on a weekly basis.
 To attend or for more details please contact Maureen Langley:

-Additional help with written work, maths or other aspects of studying for students who don't have a specific learning difficulty or disability, is available from Liverpool John Moores University.
+Additional help with written work, maths or other aspects of studying for students who don't have a specific learning difficulty or disability, is available from Liverpool John Moores University or our Learning Resource

 We are committed to making reasonable adjustments to all aspects of student life and this includes our teaching, learning and assessment strategies to make sure students with disabilities, can achieve at the same rate and depth as other students.

 If you have a disability, please let us know as soon as possible so support can be put into place.
 If you are a UK student you may be eligible to apply for Disabled Students Allowance (DSA).
 Please check your student funding body’s website on how to apply for this or contact our Student Disability Officer for information.